ajitas/-liri-node-app/README.md

 The application will keep running as long as 'y' is pressed as the response to the question "Do you have more questions?".
 Pressing any other key will stop the application execution.

 ## Execution steps
+1. Make sure node is installed on your machine.
+You can visit the website [Node Installation](http://blog.teamtreehouse.com/install-node-js-npm-mac) for instructions.
-1. Download/Clone the respository.
+2. Download/Clone the respository.
-2. Navigate on terminal to the liri-node-app folder.
+3. Navigate on terminal to the liri-node-app folder.
 Create a .env file inside the folder.
 Once created, open the file and include the following the .env file (Replace your-spotify-id and your-spotify-secret with the spotify ID and spotify Secret received when signed up)
 ```
         SPOTIFY_ID=your-spotify-id
         SPOTIFY_SECRET=your-spotify-secret
 ```
-3. Inside the folder liri-node-app on terminal, type "npm install".
+4. Inside the folder liri-node-app on terminal, type "npm install".
 This will take all dependencies from package.json and install all the required packages to run the application.
-4. Once the packages are installed, in the same folder, type "node liri.js" on terminal.
+5. Once the packages are installed, in the same folder, type "node liri.js" on terminal.
 This will start application execution.

 ## code snippets
 ```